 My fitness journey began back in 2006 when my little boy was 18 months old.
 I was a bit of a couch potato, weighed 18st (115kg) and was on the verge of being morbidly obese.
 I started going to a local gym as I thought I would never be able to play sport with my little boy if I didn't do something about the weight.
 This turned into taking part in charity challenges and eventually competing on a bike for my local cycling club.

-What made you decide to take the leap into triathlons?
+What made you decide to take the leap into triathlon?

-I decided to take the leap into triathlon after I had been successful in cycling, winning a few National Time Trialing championships, as I was becoming a bit bored of just cycling all of the time, I wanted a new challenge and the natural progression said triathlons, so I just took the plunge.
+I decided to take the leap into triathlon after I had been successful in cycling, winning a few National Time Trialing championships.
+I was becoming a bit bored of just cycling all of the time, I wanted a new challenge, and the natural progression said triathlons, so I just took the plunge.

 How does your first triathlon compare to your most recent triathlon?

 Comparing my first triathlon to my most recent one and I think there isn't a great deal of difference.
 I am faster in the swim now which helps massively, but I am still more of a bike specialist.
-I don't get as nervous now, the first one was really nerve racking with not really knowing what to do.
+I don't get as nervous now; the first one was really nerve wracking with not really knowing what to do.

 When is your next event?

-My next event is a half ironman triathlon on the 26th June.
+My next event is a half iron distance triathlon.
 This is part of the Castle Triathlon Series and it will be at Cholmondeley Castle in Cheshire.